sopika2/FishyUI/README.md

 # FishyUI

 A window library for How to Fish mods.
-Windows cloned from the game's real widgets at runtime, so whatever a mod builds with it looks like the base game made it.
+Windows cloned from the game's widgets at runtime.
+The library draws nothing on its own.

 ```csharp
 var win = Window.Create("Weather", 640f, 600f);
 win.Rows().Slider("Storm strength", cfgStorm).Colour("Sky", cfgSky);
 win.Toggle();
 ```

-The library draws nothing on its own.
-Players install it because a mod asked for it.

 ## Documentation